 With tremendous respect, that frame is more suited to be placed in a passport.
 You know, the poker face sort of close-up photo.
 And we don’t want our client’s presentation to have that look.
-Hence, for the sake of creativity, we let our designers creating an alternative through free-form lines.
+Hence, for the sake of creativity, we let our designers create an alternative through free-form lines.
 Afterward, they invented splashy placeholders.
-Some imitating cow-skin looks, also a pyramid, cliffs, asteroid, and spaceship.
+Some imitate cow-skin looks, also as pyramids, cliffs, asteroids, and spaceships.
 All the weird stuff.

 Insert a photo in it.
 Does it well-fitted? ((shake head)).
 It’s proven that being cool doesn’t mean being useful.
 Paradoxically, that becomes well-made stuff to boo at.
 Now, without lessening the quality, let’s do a little trick.